 - supervising the working of the mud pumps and mixing other necessary substances into the mud

-- using gauges to measure mud density and regularly conducting viscosity tests
+- using gauges to measure mud density and carrying out regular viscosity tests

 - maintaining the condition of the system that circulates the mud, including motors, transmissions and pumps.

 The figures below are only a guide.
 Actual salaries may vary, depending on:

 - the size of the company or organisation you work for